xiaohuizhou123/FMS_Wave_Coupling_2021/README.md

 Change to the desired branch, then update and unpack the submodules:

-> git submoduleupdate --init --recursive
+> git submodule update --init --recursive

 Now you should be ready to compile.